hou80houzhu/corgiserver/README.md

 ## Run corgiserver

-start withou daemon process
+start without daemon process

 ```
 $ corgiserver -run
 ```
-start without corgiserver daemon process,but you can use to daemon it by `nohup` in linux.
+start without corgiserver daemon process,but you can also daemon it by `nohup` in linux,or use forever.js.

 ```
 $ nohup corgiserver -run &